OzzyGoylusun/Comprehensive-Data-Analysis-Project-for-a-Gourmet-Food-Company/README.md

 * Emphasize maintaining a consistently high total number of sales in countries like the US, Germany and Brazil where a greater number of sales has shown a positive correlation with higher revenue generated.
 * Introduce several new products into the existing product portfolio, such as summer-beginner-friendly treats, to offset the declining number of sales in May and June.
 * Offer a discount rate higher than the average to all 'Loyal Customers' and 'Champions' and also communicate with them how their substantial spending has enabled them to benefit from such a rate.
-* Compile a mitigation plan for underperforming suppliers to accelerate their overall order processing.
+* Compile a mitigation plan for underperforming suppliers to accelerate their overall order processing operations.
 * Pinpoint the shipping company charging the lowest rates within each country and engage exclusively with it.

 ### Limitations